MadBomber/debug_me/README.md

 ## Recent Changes

+* 1.1.1 Added global constant $DEBUG_ME as a boolean; default is true. when false the debug_me method does nothing.
 * 1.1.0 Changes the output formatting w/r/t the use of levels option; add :backtrace option for full backtrace
 * 1.0.6 Added support for variable backtrack length via the :levels option
 * 1.0.5 Added support for an instance of a Logger class.